 So ‘passing the baton’ is when the current leader gives the main responsibility for a project to someone else.
 “Don’t drop the baton!” is encouragement to be ready to take responsibility and do your part so your team will have a chance to win.

-After the unexpected results of the November 2016 American elections, President Obama made a speech using a number of sports idioms and terms as metaphors for the election process.
+After the unexpected results of the November 2016 American elections, President Obama made a speech.
+He used several sports idioms and terms as metaphors for the election process.

 (The two candidates also used some sports metaphors.
 Trump in his victory speech talked about competitors and superstars.
 Clinton in her concession speech mentioned ‘team’ three times.)

-Obama used the metaphor of a relay race as his core message—that we need to pull together as one team, because we win or lose together.
+Obama used the metaphor of a relay race as his core message.
+He said that Americans need to pull together as one team, because we win or lose together.

 He finished: “I’ve said before, I think of this job as being a relay runner.
 You take the baton, you run your best race and hopefully by the time you hand it off, you’re a little further ahead, you’ve made a little progress.